persinammon4/palette-prompt-component/README.md

 npm i palette-prompt
 ```

-Then import at top of file as either
+Then import at top of file.

 ```
-import PalettePrompt from 'palette-prompt';
-\\ or
 import { Palette } from 'palette-prompt';
 ```